gregjhansell97/hive-map/README.md

 - A message is serializable
 - A message is immutable once published
 - A message contains information about the type of message and publisher
-- A message type has a fixed storage size
+- A message type has a fixed storage size that can be known ahead of time

-### Channel
+### Network
-Messages are sent through channels.
-A channel is the medium used to move messages from one end-point to another.
-An end-point is a spot on the channel to read and write data.
-The developer defines the channels by defining read and write operations for each channel.
+Messages are sent to locations through multicast user-defined networks.
+Each end-point in a network is a spot to broadcast messages from other nodes and deliver messages from other end-points.
+The developer defines the network end-point for each location.

 #### Properties
 - Channel is comprised of 0 or more end-points
 - A message sent from one end-point to another gets dropped with a certain probability
 - Either the whole message makes it through to the end-point or none of it does
+- If 10 bytes are broadcasted and only 5 bytes of that message is read, then the rest of the message can be released

 ### Location
 A point in the user defined map.
 Locations are where messages are published from and delivered to.
-Locations communicate to other locations through channels.
+Locations communicate to other locations through network endpoints.
 Locations are used by developers to interact with the rest of the map.
 A developer can create subscriptions to message types for a location.
 A developer gets destination instances from a location.

 #### Properties
 - Every location is represented uniquely by a number
 - Only one instance of a location exists at a time
-- If a message is delivered to one subscribe then all subscribers receive message
+- If a message is delivered to one subscriber then all subscribers receive message

 ### Destination